 for better or worse.

 spider silk, the wishes children make, the vows

-made by young lovers, fairytale ever-afters,
+made by ardent lovers, fairytale ever-afters,

 the wind as it blows through birches.

 nervously.
 Grace?
 Oh, I know.
 Let her be smart